SofiaZaid/board-game-team-see/DocsSrc/gameengine/index.md

-# User Stories
+# GameEngine
-**This section contains the user stories that was found important for the process of **understanding the logic of the game and how one can relate to this from a user perspective.
+**This section contains the documentation of the code for the GameEngine in our web application**